AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-07-19-CCS Padding-inline and Flexbox Gap Problem - Day 190.md

 <p>I got rid of both properties.</p>

-<p>I'm sure there is just a gap in my knowledge, and more debugging could have solved why those properties were not working as expected.
+<p>I'm sure there is just a gap in my knowledge, and more debugging would have solved why those properties were not working as expected.
 So, in the end, I turned my navigation into a grid and used a column gap.
 And for the container for the individual articles page (I haven't got a before image to show you how bad it looked), I just used regular padding.</p>

 <p>I placed individual padding properties on the elements that needed it to get the same effect as padding-inline, which put padding on several elements within the container simultaneously, depending on how the code is written.</p>